talonhub/community/PRACTICES.md

 ## Code Simplicity

-Simplify your code when possible and consider leaving a comment describing complicated code.
+Simplify your code when possible; consider leaving a comment describing unavoidably complicated code.
 In general, use the simplest Talon abstraction that does what you want.

 When you want to limit some behavior to a specific context: